Bis-Man Transit

 Bis-Man Transit is the public transportation system in the neighboring cities of Bismarck, North Dakota and Mandan, North Dakota.
 The scheduled transit bus routes are branded as CAT (Capital Area Transit) and operated by the non-profit Bis-Man Transit Board.
 The Bismarck-Mandan fixed route system is a flag down system, which means a bus can be stopped anywhere along the route, as long as it is not in a no stop zone.
-Paratransit for those who are unable to use the regular bus under the ADA is provided as well.
+Paratransit is provided for those who are unable to use the regular bus under the ADA.

 History

 Bismarck formerly had an electric streetcar system from February 16, 1904, to February 28, 1931.
 The Bis-Man Transit Board was officially formed on April 28, 1987, with the aim of providing transportation for the elderly and those with disabilities.
 While a 1989 study deferred on providing fixed route transit service, paratransit service was strongly recommended and began in May 1990.

 The push to start a fixed route system to serve Bismarck and Mandan began in August 2000 when consultants were hired to conduct a transit study.
 In February 2001, three options were explored through the study: (1) No changes, (2) Expand demand response and add 5 fixed routes, (3) Decrease demand response and add 10-12 fixed routes.
 Bis-Man Transit decided to pursue option 2 under the branding of Capital Area Transit (CAT).
 A competition was held among Bismarck State College commercial art class students to design a logo for CAT, Catherine Dalzell's winning design was chosen in December 2003.
 On May 6, 2004, the official dedication of Capital Area Transit took place, with the system's first rides taking place on May 10.
 Free rides were given during May and June to introduce the new service to the area.

+In August 2023, Bis-Man Transit received a $5,000 grant to replace bus stop signs that were outdated, or located in the wrong locations.